Parth-Vader/thinkspace/_posts/2017-06-06-Scrapy-Bookworm-Benchmark.md

 I'm currently working on the command line tool for benchmarking scrapy : [Scrapy-BenchCLI](https://github.com/Parth-Vader/Scrapy-BenchCLI).
 It has two benchmarks as of now:

-*	Bookworm : Runs a CPU-intesive scrapy spider to follow all links and scrape different features from a static snapshot of [Books to Scrape](books.toscrape.com/index.html).
+*	Bookworm : Runs a CPU-intesive scrapy spider to follow all links and scrape different features from a static snapshot of [Books To Scrape](http://books.toscrape.com/).
 *   Link Extractor : Uses LinkExtractor() to extract links from a collection of HTML pages downloaded using a scrapy spider from `Alexa Top Sites` list.

 In this blog post, I will describe the `scrapy-bench bookworm` benchmark.